nicklockwood/iCarousel/README.md

 	@property (nonatomic, assign) float decelerationRate;

 The rate at which the carousel decelerates when flicked.
-The default value is 0.95, values should be in the range 0.0 (carousel stops instantly when released) to 1 .0 (carousel continues indefinitely without slowing).
+The value equates to the velocity after 1/60th of a second relative to the starting velocity when the carousel first begins to decelerate.
+The default value is 0.95.
+Values should be in the range 0.0 (carousel stops immediately when released) to 1.0 (carousel continues indefinitely without slowing down, unless it reaches the end).

 	@property (nonatomic, assign) BOOL bounces;